18 October, 2017

 Image credit: Joseph Hyman and AVEX 2010

-The Migration Museum Project is excited to announce the launch of the Migration Museums Network.
+The Migration Museum Project is excited to be coordinating the Migration Museums Network.

 This network is generously funded by Arts Council England and Paul Hamlyn Foundation.

-We intend for this network to increase and improve outputs associated with migration and related themes in museums and galleries across the UK.
+This network aims to increase and improve outputs associated with migration and related themes in museums and galleries across the UK.
 This is vital at a time when migration is front page news almost daily.
 How do we as a sector effectively respond to this?

-The network will focus on sharing best practice, highlighting case studies and facilitating partnerships across the sector.
+The network focuses on sharing best practice, highlighting case studies and facilitating partnerships across the sector.